thwaller/musicbrainz/README.md

 Notes:

 1. GitHub Pages does not support `.htaccess` files.
-2. The use of PHP in the iTunes Artwork Finder requires a third party PHP host as GitHub Pages does nto support PHP.
+2. The use of PHP in the iTunes Artwork Finder requires a third party PHP host as GitHub Pages does not support PHP.